-Beginner's Guide To Constructing A Starter Home
+Beginner's Guide To Building A Starter Home

 To get you out of your parents’ place.

-Tiny houses are typically around 100-300 square feet and are being built for an average of $23,000.
-Handy homeowners have managed to build tiny homes for as little as $3,000-$4,000.
+Tiny houses are typically around 100 to 300 square feet, with construction costs ranging between $30,000 and $60,000 as of 2020.
+However, some handy homeowners have managed to build tiny homes for as little as $8,000.

-While there are some people who can make this small space work for their family, even a single person should do some intense soul-searching before making this choice.
+While some people can make this small space work for their family, even a single person should do some intense soul-searching before making this choice.
 This minimalist lifestyle is not for everyone, but it might just be perfect for you.